-CNP Assurances SA has completed the acquisition of Icatu's stake in CNP Capitalização SA ("CNP Cap"), raising its interest to 100%.
+CNP Assurances has completed the acquisition of Icatu's stake in CNP Capitalização S.A. ("CNP Cap"), raising its interest to 100%.

 The R\$194.5 million transaction is the final stage in a process covered by a broader agreement announced on 14 September 2022.
-The purpose of this agreement was to enable

-CNP Assurances and its subsidiaries to pursue their international development strategy in the death/disability, health, dental insurance, savings and consórcio markets through the buyout of Caixa Seguridade's stakes in five companies (Holding Seguros, Previsul, Odonto Empresa, CNP Capitalização and CNP Consórcios).
+The purpose of this agreement was to enable CNP Assurances to pursue their international development strategy in the death/disability, health, dental insurance, savings and consórcio markets through the buyout of Caixa Seguridade's stakes in five companies (Holding Seguros, Previsul, Odonto Empresa, CNP Capitalização and CNP Consórcios).